jkgibson-source/cybersecurity-home-lab/OTW-Bandit-Notes.md

 **Commands Used:**
 - `cat ./"--spaces in the filename--"`

-**Key Concept:"** Files with spaces in the name require quotation marks in order to be acurately processed.
+**Key Concept:** Files with spaces in the name require quotation marks in order to be acurately processed.

+---

+## Level 3 → 4
+**Objective:** Find and read a hidden file

+**Solution:**
+Change into the proper directory, list all files, locate the hidden file, then use the `cat` command to read it.

+**Comands Used:**
+- `cd inhere`
+- 'ls -la'
+- `cat ...Hiding-From-You`

+**Key Concept:** the -la flag on the ls comand tells linux to list the contents of the directory in long form - including hidden files.

+---

 *Passwords stored locally only — not published out of respect for other players working through these challenges.*